 Empowered Resilience Circle:

-A space to reset, reconnect, and feel like yourself again.
+A space to reset, reconnect, and return to yourself.

-A Monthly Women's Group for Building Self-Trust and Inner Strength
+A Monthly Women's Group for Cultivating Self-Trust and Inner Strength

 What You Can Expect